aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/attachments-embedded-files/extract-files-pdf-portfolio-aspose-java/_index.md

 ## Implementation Guide

-Now that you're set up, let's walk through extracting embedded files from a PDF portfolio using Aspose.PDF for Java.
+Now let’s walk through the actual extraction process.

 ### Extract Files from PDF Portfolio

 #### Overview

-This section guides you on how to extract individual files embedded within a PDF portfolio.
-This is particularly useful when dealing with documents containing multiple media types or data files.
+This section demonstrates **java extract pdf attachments** by iterating over the embedded file collection and saving each item to disk.

-#### Step-by-Step Implementation
+#### Step‑by‑Step Implementation

 **1. Load Source PDF Portfolio**

-Start by loading the PDF document into an Aspose.PDF `Document` object:
+First, load the PDF that contains the embedded files.

 ```java
 import com.aspose.pdf.Document;